zhaozg/mod_luaex/readme.md

 ### cookie

-#### r:cookie()	  -- it will return an cookies key and value as apr_table object
+#### r:cookie()	  -- it will return an apr_table with cookie key and value
 #### r:cookie(boolean)
-	if arg false, it will return an cookies key and value as apr_table object if arg is true, it will return an table,name and cookie object keypaire
+	if arg is false, it will return an cookies key and value as apr_table object if arg is true, it will return an table,name and cookie object keypaire
 #### r:cookie('key','value'[, {}]   --will make a new cookie
       option table support below params